ufsf/ML-Defect-Modeling/README.md

    https://gitlab.com/ivannovikov/interface-lammps-mlip-3.git
 4. Atomic Cluster Expansion (ACE) potential development https://pacemaker.readthedocs.io/en/latest/
+# Installation Guide
+The installation instructions for each package or software can be found in the links above.
 # Citation
 If you utilize the potentials, EIP-AL, or PCC-GCMC from this repository, please cite the following: https://doi.org/10.48550/arXiv.2411.07367